SppEric/weight-tracker/README.md

 # weight-tracker

 ## How to Run
-This requires two terminals to run!
+This project requires Python and Node.js to run!

+To run, use two terminals.
 For one terminal, `cd` into `/weight-tracker/backend` and for the other, `cd` into `/weight-tracker/frontend/weight-tracker`.
 Instructions on how to run each side will be in the respective READMEs.

 ## Time Breakdown: